Christopher Paul Neil: Working as an English teacher in Asian countries

 After serving as a chaplain, Neil moved to South Korea to teach English.
-He remained in South Korea for several years before moving to Thailand in 2003.
+He remained in South Korea before moving to Thailand in 2003.

 In Thailand, Neil began working as an English teacher at a private school in Bangkok.
 He also began traveling to Vietnam and Cambodia, where he took pornographic photographs of young boys.

 Legal issues and convictions

 Interpol search and capture

 Neil appeared in more than 300 photographs depicting child sexual abuse, which surfaced on the Internet and led to a worldwide manhunt known as Operation Vico.
 Neil's face had been obscured by applying a digital swirl filter to the photographs.
 An expert in Germany was able to reverse the effect of the filter, making his face clearly visible.

 Several of these reconstructed pictures were posted on Interpol's website and led to more than 350 people contacting the organization, five of whom identified the man as Neil.
 Neil was working as an English teacher at Kwangju Foreign School in the city of Gwangju, South Korea, at the time but fled to Thailand once he was publicly identified.
-He was arrested in the Nakhon Ratchasima province, in the Isan region of northeast Thailand, on October 19, 2007.
-Thai police reportedly located the fugitive by means of a trace on the mobile phone of his 25-year-old Thai partner, who was himself identified in the beach town of Pattaya.
+He was arrested in the Nakhon Ratchasima province, Thailand, on October 19, 2007.
+Thai police reportedly located him by means of a trace on the mobile phone of his 25-year-old Thai partner, who was identified in Pattaya.

 On January 11, 2008, the start of his trial was set for March 10.
 He pleaded not guilty.
 On March 10 it was found that Neil did not have a lawyer.
 One was assigned to him and the trial was adjourned to June 2.
 He was sentenced on August 15, 2008, to 39 months in prison and a $1,780 fine.
 His original sentence of six years was reduced by about half because he later admitted to the crime.
-On November 24, 2008, his sentence was extended by six years following his conviction for molesting a second child.
+On November 24, 2008, his sentence was extended by six years following his conviction for molesting another child.